The future of the internet is mobile.

 Forms are often long and complex, which can be difficult to fill out on a mobile device.

-In addition, make sure all form fields are large enough to be easily clicked on mobile devices.
+- Make sure all form fields are large enough to be easily clicked on mobile devices

-If you have a longer form, consider cutting down on the number of fields or breaking it up into multiple pages so that mobile users don’t have to scroll through a long list of fields.
+- Cut down on the number of fields or break it up into multiple pages so that mobile users don’t have to scroll through a long list of fields

 10. Continually Test Your Website on Different Devices and Screen Sizes